JoBeGaming/JoBeGaming/README.md

 <!--Facts-->
 <h3 align="left">What I like</h3>
 Huge fan of the Python Typing System.
-However there are things to improve and problems, which I am trying to solve.
+However there are things to improve and problems, which I was trying to solve.
 I also like building and designing CPUs & ISAs, Emulators, Assemblers and generally low-level stuff.
+I'm also a big fan of everything related to language design, as well as parsing (tokenizing and lexing too), and optimizing, analyzing and codegen.
+I often like to design toy languages for myself (and others).

 <h3 align="left">What I dislike</h3>
 Windows when it doesn't work.